Baking Soda

 A Reaction for Every Occasion

 Teachers often use it to introduce stoichiometry—the math behind chemical reactions.
-By measuring the amounts of reactants, students can predict how much CO₂ will be produced.
+Worth adding: by measuring the amounts of reactants, students can predict how much CO₂ will be produced.
 Meanwhile, hobbyists experiment with variations: using lemon juice instead of vinegar, or adding essential oils to the mix for a scented fizz.

 Final Thoughts: Fizz with Purpose

 The baking soda and vinegar reaction is more than just a fun trick—it’s a gateway to curiosity.
-Here's the thing — can I capture the gas?
-So what if I change the ratio?
-That said, it invites questions: Why does it foam? * These inquiries lead to deeper learning, whether in a lab or at the kitchen table.
+It invites questions: Why does it foam?
+What if I change the ratio?
+Plus, can I capture the gas? * These inquiries lead to deeper learning, whether in a lab or at the kitchen table.

 So go ahead—mix, observe, and explore.
 Just remember: safety first, cleanup second, and wonder always.